AdobeDocs/deliverability-learn.en/help/putting-it-in-practice/ac-ssl-certificate-request.md

 In your browser you can also check the validity period of the certificate.
 For example, in Google Chrome click **Secure** > **Certificate**.

 It is your responsibility to check the validity period.
 Adobe recommends you implement a process to monitor certificate expiry.
 Learn more on what happens when your SSL certificate expires in [this article](https://www.thesslstore.com/blog/what-happens-when-your-ssl-certificate-expires/).

-You should create a Support ticket to request an updated certificate to be installed at least two weeks before the certificate expiry date.
+Create a Support ticket to request an updated certificate at least two weeks before the certificate expiry date.
 You do not need to request an additional CSR, unless the CSR details have changed.

-**If you have access to [Control Panel](https://experienceleague.adobe.com/docs/control-panel/using/control-panel-home.html):**<!--SPECIFIC TO CAMPAIGN?-->
+**If you have access to the [Control Panel](https://experienceleague.adobe.com/docs/control-panel/using/control-panel-home.html):**<!--SPECIFIC TO CAMPAIGN?-->

-If your environment is hosted by Adobe in an AWS environment, you can use Control Panel to renew the certificate before it expires.
+If your environment is hosted by Adobe in an AWS environment, you can use the Control Panel to renew the certificate before it expires.
 Learn more in [this section](https://experienceleague.adobe.com/docs/control-panel/using/subdomains-and-certificates/monitoring-ssl-certificates.html#monitoring-certificates).

 ### Update any specific configuration {#update-configuration}

 <!--SPECIFIC TO CAMPAIGN?-->

-Once you are confident the SSL certificates is installed properly, you can update all references in your Adobe solution from HTTP to HTTPS.
+Once you are confident the required SSL certificates are installed properly, you can update all references in your Adobe solution from HTTP to HTTPS.

 >[!NOTE]
 >